 Patty Fawn is the third child and only daughter of Shona-Hah.

-A gifted and versatile artist, Patty specializes in Northwest Coast Indian jewelry and small sculpture.
-She works with both traditional designs and contemporary ones, drawing upon the mythology of the Northwest Coast Peoples for inspiration.
-Her materials include fossilized ivory, silver, gold, bone, shell, antler, and occasionally wood.
+Patty specialized in Northwest Coast jewelry and small sculpture.
+She worked with both traditional designs and contemporary ones, drawing upon the mythology of the Northwest Coast Peoples for inspiration.
+Her materials included fossilized ivory, silver, gold, bone, shell, antler, and occasionally wood.

 Patty is the mother of a daughter, Nakwesee and son, Jay.
 Nakwesee is married to Augustus, they were both jewelers and have retired as dancers in the educational programs.
 Patty has two grandchildren by her son, Jamie and Dustin.

 Shona-Hah is the mother of Lelooska, Kwunkwa-dzi, Patty Fawn, and Tsungani.
 She was born in a black walnut log cabin in Oklahoma’s old Cherokee Nation.
 There, she was given the name Shona-Hah, “gray dove”.
 Her Kwakwaka’wakw name, Tl’alilhilugwa, bestowed in 1968, means “whale rising”.